Katarchic astrology: Comparison to genethlialogy

 In comparison to genethlialogy, Katarchic astrology is seen to represent less of the idea that the events of life are predetermined.
 Where genethlialogy may see events as inevitable, Katarchic astrology thought it was possible to avoid the future the planets predicted for individuals.
 Some believe that those studying Katarchic Astrology were critical to the Roman Empire and had impact on the social and political aspects of this empire.
-Katarchic astrology along ide genethlialogy evolved into the better known interrogational astrology.
+Katarchic astrology alongside genethlialogy evolved into the better known interrogational astrology.
 This was also known as horary astrology at the time, and was the practice of finding an answer to a specific question in time through the use of a horoscopic chart.

 Notable people in Katarchic astrology

 Dorotheus of Sidon is one of the more significant of all authors on the topic of Katarchic astrology.
 His work dates back to the first century CE.
 His writing was translated into Arabic ca. 800 CE.
 Dorotheus wrote a series of five books, each one relating to topics of Hellenistic astrology.
 Book 5 of Dorotheus "covers all forms of Katarchic astrology, including elections and interrogations".
 This book focuses on different experiences humans may have had, including but not limited to finding objects or people that may have been lost, or building on life's journey.
 Dorotheus's writing became known among other writers in the Byzantine period.

 Augustine is another notable historian with opinions on Katarchic astrology.
 He argued against topics of astrology and divination during his life time.
 He was first exposed to astrology as a Manichean before he converted to Christianity.
 His main argument against Katarchic astrology was the way it opposed the points made by natal astrology.
-He claims that if a persons future is laid out for them by their natal charts, how can choosing the timing of an event have an impact.
+He claims that if a person's future is laid out for them by their natal charts, how can choosing the timing of an event have an impact.
 He further explains that those astrologers who made correct predictions were truly "inspiration of evil diamons rather than the study of astrological techniques".